 I aim for around 25-30 grams of protein per meal.
-For the day, I recommend somewhere in the range of about 100-130 grams of protein per day.
-This may sound like a lot if you have not been eating regular protein, but this amount is the most stabilizing to our blood sugar and metabolism.
+For the day, I recommend somewhere in the range of about 120-130 grams of protein per day minimum.
+This may sound like a lot if you haven’t been eating protein regularly, but this amount is the most stabilizing to your blood sugar and metabolism.
 And as we age as women, we need more protein, not less!

-We are often told to eat less as we age, and this is not the solution for hormone balance, it’s actually counterproductive.
-As our hormones start to taper, we need to eat more, eat regularly, and you might even need 130-150 grams of protein per day.
+But we are often told by our doctors to eat less as we age!
+That is so confusing!
+This is not the solution for hormone balance, it’s actually counterproductive.
+As your hormones lower, you need to eat more, eat regularly, and you might even need 130-150 grams of protein per day.

 So when I meal plan, I always work to include protein as the main focus, and compliment that with a couple different vegetable sides.
-Once and a while I make a pasta or a grain, but I keep that as a compliment as well, and keep the serving size small to moderate.
-As I know this will not necessarily be a blood sugar stabilizer.
+Most importantly though, I don’t let the vegetables crowd out the protein.
+Protein is the priority!

 Prior to the pandemic, I was a fly by day meal planner.
 I live a block from my Co-op,so it was so easy to run over there daily.
 But as we know the pandemic put those habits to a halt.
 It actually really helped kick my meal planning into high gear.
 With the isolation, and the extra time, it really helped me slow down around meal planning and put more intention around it.